UOA-CS732-SE750-Students-2022/animejs-demo/README.md

 ## To start

 If you're here to learn AnimeJS, I suggest you start by looking at the **0-all-in-one-demo**, which is a small example of what you can make with AnimeJS.
 However, I don't recommend looking at the code quite yet!
 Before that, let's walk through **1-basics**, **2-intermediate**, and **3-advanced** (in that order), which will give you a good understanding of AnimeJS.
-Then you should look at **0-all-in-one-demo**
+Then you should look at **0-all-in-one-demo** and have a fiddle, and see what you can find!

+### How to set up this repo?

+Simply clone this repo, and open up each of the folders listed above.
+To see the animations, simply open the html file in a browser.

 # Quick Video Demos